lindermanlab/S5/README.md

 # Experimental: Language Modeling

 This branch provides preliminary examples using [S5](https://arxiv.org/abs/2208.04933) for language modeling.
-We have reused the pytorch dataloading code and ported some of the source code from the [Safari: Convolutions for Sequence Modeling](https://github.com/HazyResearch/safari) repository, including the core code required for the Associative Recall in-context learning task and WikiText-103 as performed in the [H3](https://arxiv.org/abs/2212.14052) and [Hyena](https://arxiv.org/abs/2302.10866) papers.
+We have reused the pytorch dataloading code and ported some of the pytorch source from the [Safari: Convolutions for Sequence Modeling](https://github.com/HazyResearch/safari) repository into JAX, including the core code required for the Associative Recall in-context learning task and WikiText-103 as performed in the [H3](https://arxiv.org/abs/2212.14052) and [Hyena](https://arxiv.org/abs/2302.10866) papers.
 The training loop implementation of this branch was inspired by the [TECO](https://github.com/wilson1yan/teco) repository.